nyc-crh/site/content/plain-text/jose-p-vs-ambach.md

 [^5]: The defendants in the case are those accused of causing some harm.
 Here the defendants are people in decision-making positions in education in New York State and New York City.

 [^6]: This section outlines the harms that have been done to the named plaintiffs because of the actions of the defendant – New York education officials.
-Put differently, this section describes the consequences of New York not respecting these disabled students’ rights.
+Put differently, this section describes the consequences of New York not respecting these Disabled students’ rights.

 [^7]: This is an outdated term meant for a person who had one of several possible physical disabilities that may have involved muscle spasms.
 It is not acceptable for use today.